 With this tip, we’ve cut our work in half.
 This is my favorite way to delete a message when I know I don’t want to read it.
 Try it yourself and it will become your favorite way too.
-This method has been available since iOS 8 and here we are on 9 and I’m just discovering it (or maybe re-discovering it– I forget sometimes).
+This method has been available since iOS 8 and I’m just now discovering it (or maybe re-discovering it– I forget sometimes).
 Anyway, now you know, and that’s the important thing.

 BONUS: this “long-swipe” technique works on the iPad too.